Kanika1799/LetsPool/README.md

 ## About Project

 This website take the users to a journey explaining what PoolTogehter is and how they can be a part.
-The site explains the conecpt of PoolTogether in a intuitive way.
+It explains the concept of PoolTogether in a intuitive way which is easy for anyone to understand.

-Next the user is guided through the process of creating a Crypto wallet.
-We chose Authereum for this since they have got Meta Transactions which are very user friendly for new users those are new to the crypto jargon.
+Next the user is guided through the process of creating a Crypto wallet, buying DAI from FIAT and finally Depositing on PoolTogether.

+## Step 1
+We chose Authereum for this since it is very easy for onboarding.
+Authereum enables Meta Transaction and DAI fees by default which makes onboarding a breeze.

+The user doesn't have to worry about the additionally buying ETH and managing gas fee.

+## Step 2

+The next step is to get users to buy some crypto (DAI in this case)

+We have two integrations for this - Moonpay and Wyre from where users can easily and safely buy DAI.

+## Step 3

-The next step is to get users to buy some crypto for this we have two integration Moonpay and Wyre from where users can easily and safely buy DAI.
-Once the users have sufficient DAI they are taken to buy PoolTogehter tickets.
-Since Authereum provides Meta Trasncations the users need not to pay any gas and the whole thing feels very user friendly.
+Once the users have sufficient DAI they can buy PoolTogehter tickets.

+Since Authereum provides Meta Transactions the users need not to pay any gas and the whole thing feels super user friendly for anyone.

 ## Technologies
  ReactJS
  Authereum
+ EthersJs

 ## Setup